UWE Bristol Fairtrade best practice

-All teas, coffees and sugar are Fairtrade with the exception of PG Tips and Nescafe who accredited under the Rainforest Alliance and Twinings who are accredited under the Ethical Tea Partnership.
-In regards to other products, we have a commitment to increasing the use of Fairtrade products as it becomes possible to do so.
-Where staff provide their own drinks (e.g. in offices) they are automatically offered Fairtrade options.
+Over 90% of teas, coffees and sugar are Fairtrade with the exception of Lavazza (with its own fairly traded scheme), PG Tips and Nescafe who are accredited under the Rainforest Alliance and Twinings who are accredited under the Ethical Tea Partnership.
+In the conference centre Fairtrade teas coffee and sugar are automatically provided.
+Where staff provide their own drinks (eg in offices) they are automatically offered Fairtrade options.

 UWE Bristol works closely with The Students' Union to campaign for increased Fairtrade consumption across all campuses.
 This is done on an ongoing basis to ensure awareness is maintained throughout the year and includes:

-- promoting Fairtrade to all students, staff, and visitors at UWE Bristol through staff welcome fairs, student inductions, and other activities, such as an advert on The Students' Union screens at Frenchay Campus.
-This appears every six minutes on ten screens, which equals a total of 1,400 times per day
+- promoting Fairtrade to all students, staff, and visitors at UWE Bristol through staff welcome fairs, student inductions, and through work done by students as part of their study projects

-- advertising of Fairtrade products where they are sold, including the provision of free tasters and 10 per cent off promotion of drinks and products at all bars and cafes
+- advertising of Fairtrade products where they are sold, including the provision of free tasters and 10% off promotion of drinks and products at all bars and cafes

-- organising events during Fairtrade Fortnight every March and during sustainability week every October, for example, Fairtrade outdoor cinema with free tea, chocolate, and breakfast
+- organising events during Fairtrade Fortnight every March and during sustainability week every October, for example, Fairtrade outdoor cinema with free tea, Fairtrade breakfasts and Fairtrade pancake day events

-- encouraging and supporting students to do study projects on Fairtrade within their curriculum.
+- encouraging and supporting students to do study projects on Fairtrade within their courses.

 The Fairtrade policy is implemented and developed by the following stakeholders: